 ANSYS, Inc. (the "Company") is a leading international supplier of analysis and engineering software for optimizing the design of new products.
 The Company is committed to providing the most open and flexible analysis solutions to suit customer requirements for engineering software in today's competitive marketplace.
 In addition, the Company partners with leading design software suppliers to develop state-of-the-art computer-aided design ("CAD") integrated products.
-Sales, support and training for customers are provided primarily through the Company distributes and supports its ANSYS Support Distributors ("ASDs").
+Sales, support and training for customers are provided primarily through the Company's global network of independent ANSYS Support Distributors ("ASDs").
 The Company distributes and supports its ANSYS(R), DesignSpace(R) and ICEM CFD product lines through its ASDs, certain direct sales offices, as well as a network of independent resellers and dealers.
-The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month periods ended March 31, 2001 and March 31, 2000 and with the Company's audited financial statements and notes thereto for the fiscal year ended December 31, 2000.
+The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month and sixmonth periods ended June 30, 2001 and 2000, and with the Company's audited financial statements and notes thereto for the year ended December 31, 2000.